peteroupc/peteroupc.github.io/colorgen.md

 [^8]: B. Lindbloom, "[**RGB Working Space Information**](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)".

-[^9]: "Standard dynamic range" is poorly defined; it typically refers to image content and displays that reach no more than the maximum "brightness" achievable by typical cathode-ray-tube monitors for consumer use.
+[^9]: "Standard dynamic range" is poorly defined; it typically refers to image content and displays that reach no more than the maximum luminance achievable by typical cathode-ray-tube monitors for consumer use.

 [^10]: Mano, Y., et al.  "Enhancing the Netflix UI Experience with HDR", Netflix Technology Blog, Medium.com, Sep.
 24, 2018.